Asset confiscation, bank account freezing and foreign travel ban if the co-operative fund is not returned

 Related News

 Kathmandu.
-Nepal Rastra Bank has determined the exchange rate of foreign currency for today.
-According to Rashtra Bank, the buying rate of one US dollar has remained at 143 rupees 36 paisa and the selling rate has remained at 143 rupees 96 paisa....
+Nepal Rastra Bank has determined the official exchange rate of foreign currencies for Saturday.
+According to the Central Bank, today the buying rate of one US dollar has remained at 150 rupees 74 paisa and the selling rate has remained...

-What is the exchange rate of which foreign currency on Sunday?
+What is the currency exchange rate of which country today?

 Kathmandu.
-Nepal Rastra Bank has determined the exchange rate of foreign currency for Sunday.
-According to the fixed exchange rate, the buying rate of one US dollar is 148 rupees 39 paisa and the selling rate is 148 rupees 99 paisa.
-Similarly, the...
+Nepal Rastra Bank has determined the exchange rate of foreign currency for today.
+According to the National Bank, the buying rate of one US dollar has been fixed at 147 rupees 84 paisa and the selling rate is 148 rupees 44 paisa.
+Simila...